J-Ramalho/industRial/docs/6_models.md

 F-statistic:  138 on 1 and 18 DF,  p-value: 7.26e-10
 ```

-This previoous code chunk from the lab supervisor draft report is a linear model built with the variable `temperature` as a numeric vector.
+This previous code chunk from the lab supervisor draft report is a linear model built with the variable `temperature` as a numeric vector.
 The R `summary()` function produces a specific output for linear models and a dedicated help explaining each output value can be accessed with `?summary.lm`.
 Knowing that R uses specific "methods" to provide the summaries for many functions is useful to find their help pages and a way to list them is `apropos("summary)`.
 In this case we see a high R-squared suggesting a very good fit and that the temperature is significant by looking at the 3 *significance stars* next to its p-value.

 ### Contrasts {#contr.treatment}